pyeventsourcing/esdbclient/README.md

 It is commonly a public certificate of the certificate authority that was responsible for generating the certificate used by the EventStoreDB server.
-Often it is unnecessary to provide these certificates explicitly, as they are commonly installed locally in a default location such a that the Python grpc library can pick them up.
+Often it is unnecessary to provide these certificates explicitly, as they are commonly installed locally in a default location such that the Python grpc library can pick them up.
 Alternatively, for development, you can use the server's certificate itself.

 In the example below, the constructor argument values are taken from the operating